octo-technology/OpenTezos/docs/blockchain-basics/main-properties.md

 - Transactions are grouped inside packages named "**blocks**" to ease management.
 Blocks shouldn't be too small, nor too big, to have smooth and regular transmissions.

-- The history must not be modified (immutability), so the difficulty in attacking the network and modifying the ledger must increase over time (as computers become more powerful)
+- Their history must not be modifiable (immutability).

 - Verifying the history or picking specific information inside the ledger has to be fast (e.g., check a balance)